- Position: Defender

 - Weight: 180 lbs

 - Goals: 8

-After starting the first two matches of the 2006 World Cup for the US National Team and missing the match against Ghana due to a red card against Italy, Pope announced his international retirement.
-In total, the strong center-back appeared in three different World Cups for the U.S., seeing time in nine different matches overall.
+After starting the first two matches of the 2006 World Cup for the USMNT and missing the match against Ghana due to a red card against Italy, Pope announced his international retirement.
+In total, the strong center-back appeared in three different World Cups for the USMNT seeing time in nine different matches overall.
 His national team career spanned a total of nine years, in which there was never a time when he was not considered to be a first-choice center-back.

-Pope retired as a player at the end of the 2007 MLS season.
-In January 2008 he took on the job of director of player relations at the MLS Players’ Union.
+Pope retired at the end of the 2007 MLS season after spending time with the MetroStars and Real Salt Lake.
+In January 2008 he took on the job of director of player relations at the MLS Players' Union.
+He later moved into player representation.
 In 2011, Pope was elected to The National Soccer Hall of Fame.